Back to Course

 What is DMARC Policy? : None, Quarantine & Reject

-A DMARC policy essentially enables a domain owner to specify what to do in case an email fails both SPF and DKIM checks (i.e. whether to quarantine or reject it).
-The DMARC DNS record also specifies how the recipient can report back to the domain owner, in case an email fails authentication.
+A DMARC policy essentially enables a domain owner to specify what to do when an email fails DMARC authentication, that is, when it fails to produce an aligned SPF or DKIM pass (whether to quarantine or reject it).
+The DMARC DNS record also specifies how the recipient can report back to the domain owner when an email fails authentication.

 DMARC Policy Modes: None, Quarantine & Reject

 A DMARC policy can be set to none, quarantine, or reject, depending on the level of DMARC enforcement you want to opt for.
-Here, p is the parameter that specifies DMARC policy:
+Here, p is the parameter that specifies the DMARC policy.
+If a record is otherwise valid but has no p tag, receivers treat it as p=none.

-A none policy (p=none) is relaxed and provides zero enforcement, as every email that is received by the recipient’s email server lands into their inbox, whether or not they fail authentication.
+A none policy (p=none) is relaxed and provides zero enforcement, as every email received by the recipient's email server lands in their inbox, whether or not it fails authentication.

-The quarantine policy (p=quarantine) provides DMARC enforcement as the domain owner can prompt the receiver to roll back emails into the spam folder in case the message fails DMARC authentication.
+The quarantine policy (p=quarantine) provides enforcement, as the domain owner can prompt the receiver to route failing emails into the spam folder when the message fails DMARC authentication.

-Finally, the reject policy (p=reject) ensures that all emails that fail authentication are not delivered to the receiver’s inbox, thereby providing absolute enforcement.
+Finally, the reject policy (p=reject) ensures that all emails failing authentication are not delivered to the receiver's inbox, providing the strictest enforcement.

 Which DMARC policy should you use and why?

 The DMARC policy you use depends on the level of enforcement you desire and the purpose your policy will serve.
-Here are a few ways you can leverage your DMARC policy and its subsequent uses:
+It is worth noting that RFC 9989 updated the guidance here.
+After more than a decade of deployment, the spec recognises that indirect mail flows such as mailing lists and forwarding routinely break SPF and DKIM alignment, so it no longer treats p=reject as the universal end goal for every domain.
+Here are a few ways you can leverage your DMARC policy:

 To monitor your email channels

 If you simply want to monitor your email channels, a DMARC policy at p=none is enough.
-This policy will however not protect you against cyberattacks.
+This policy will not, however, protect you against cyberattacks.

 To review suspicious emails before they are delivered

-If you don’t want to outright block unauthorized emails, instead, allow your receivers to review emails that fail authentication in their quarantine folder, a DMARC quarantine policy is your best bet.
+If you don't want to outright block unauthorized emails, but instead allow your receivers to review failing emails in their quarantine folder, a DMARC quarantine policy is your best bet.

 Which DMARC policy prevents spoofing?